Juniper/terraform-provider-apstra/docs/data-sources/rack_type.md

 subcategory: ""
 description: |-
   This data source provides details of a specific Rack Type.
   At least one optional attribute is required.
 It is incumbent on the user to ensure the criteria matches exactly one Rack Type.
-Matching zero Rack Type or more than one Rack Type will produce an error.
+Matching zero Rack Types or more than one Rack Type will produce an error.
 ---

 # apstra_rack_type (Data Source)

 This data source provides details of a specific Rack Type.

 At least one optional attribute is required.
 It is incumbent on the user to ensure the criteria matches exactly one Rack Type.
-Matching zero Rack Type or more than one Rack Type will produce an error.
+Matching zero Rack Types or more than one Rack Type will produce an error.

 ## Example Usage